iitimii/ESP-Arduino-Distance-Sensor/README.md

 3. Code Implementation:
 Write the ESP32 code to send a request to the Arduino board when the button is pressed.
 Implement the appropriate code to establish communication between the ESP32 and Arduino using serial communication (the code is already written in esp_part.ino).
 Upon receiving the request, the Arduino should read the distance data from the Sharp sensor and send it back to the ESP32 (arduino_part.ino).

+The positive of the battery should be connected to the Vin pins on both boards, the ground of the battery should be connected to the a ground pin on each boards

 4. Display Distance Data on LCD:
 Utilize the LCD library to display the received distance data on the connected screen.
 Initialize the LCD and implement a function to update and refresh the display with the current distance readings received from the Arduino.